openfoodfacts/robotoff/doc/introduction/contributing.md

 5. When you're done making changes, check that your changes pass flake8, mypy and the tests.
 In addition, ensure that your code is formatted using black:

+    If you are on Windows, before proceeding ahead, please install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) if you don't already have it on your machine.
+Make sure to add the path (until `/bin`) in your system environment variables as well.
+It is recommended to use Window's default command prompt instead of Power shell for smooth installation.

     If you are using docker:

     ```